Understanding speed performance on the nbn

-We made this commitment because in talking to our customers, it became clear that the different technologies behind the nbn and what determined the speeds they could get was all a bit of a mystery.
+We made this commitment because, in talking to our customers, it became clear that the different technologies behind nbn speed and what determined the speeds they could get was all a bit of a mystery.
 Many expected the speed experience would be the same for everyone no matter which service provider they chose, where they lived or what underlying technology nbn was using to connect their neighbourhood.

 The fact is, like any network, speeds on the nbn vary due to quite a large number of factors.

 Some of these factors are managed by retail service providers like Telstra.
 Others are designed and controlled by nbn co.
 Where customers place their Wi-Fi modem and how they use the internet also play a significant part.

 Today we’ve introduced a guide that we hope will help customers understand the factors that influence their internet speeds on the nbn.
 It includes some tips when planning the setup of nbn equipment and is part of our pledge to provide our customers with better information about nbn speeds and to help them get the best out of their nbn service.

 For our part, we are working to provide the best possible speed performance on the nbn.
 To do this we actively monitor and manage our capacity on the nbn network to ensure we have the right level of bandwidth to support customer speeds.

 Taking an industry approach to nbn speed information